greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/about_mvcc.html.md

 SELECT xmin, xmax, cmin, cmax, * FROM <tablename>;
 ```

-Because you run the `SELECT` command on the master, the XIDs are the distributed transactions IDs.
+Because you run the `SELECT` command on the coordinator, the XIDs are the distributed transactions IDs.
 If you could run the command in an individual segment database, the `xmin` and `xmax` values would be the segment's local XIDs.

 **Note:** Greenplum Database distributes all of a replicated table's rows to every segment, so each row is duplicated on every segment.
 Each segment instance maintains its own values for the system columns `xmin`, `xmax`, `cmin`, and `cmax`, as well as for the `gp_segment_id` and `ctid` system columns.
 Greenplum Database does not permit user queries to access these system columns for replicated tables because they have no single, unambiguous value to evaluate in a query.